-- Upon completion of the term specified to complete the students' academic work, professors will have thirty (30) additional days to hand in the documents for removal of Incompletes to the Associate Registrar's or Registrar's Office where the Official Grade Register will be completed, and final grades will be awarded. - 3.
-When completing the Grade Register, the professors will specify the partial grades received by the students.
-In those cases where the student did not complete the academic work during the established period, the Associate Registrar's, as applicable to the Campus, will compute the final grade, inserting a grade of zero (0) for the pending work.
+- 1. It will be the responsibility of the professors, at the end of each academic term, to submit to the Registrar the Incomplete Form. - 2.
+Upon completion of the term specified to complete the student's academic work, professors will have thirty (30) additional days to hand in the documents for removal of Incompletes to the Registrar's Office where the Official Grade Roster will be completed, and final grades will be awarded. - 3.
+When completing the Grade Roster, the professors will specify the partial grades received by the students.
+In those cases where the student did not complete the academic work during the established period, the Associate Registrars, as applicable to the Campus, will compute the final grade, inserting a grade of zero (0) for the pending work.